Automatically change passwords for accounts that require login via smartcard or Windows Hello for Business

 Continue reading „Verwenden von Authentication Mechanism Assurance (AMA) für die Absicherung der Anmeldung administrativer Konten“

-Certificate request basics via Certificate Enrollment Web Services (CEP, CES)
+Basics of certificate application via Certificate Enrollment Web Services (CEP, CES) with the MS-XCEP and MS-WSTEP protocols

 With Windows Server 2008 R2 and Windows 7, a new functionality for certificate enrollment has been introduced: The Certificate Enrollment Web Services, which are mapped by two server roles: